Course code: CHAQ307P

 01235 555 585

 The degree is designed to be responsive to the employment needs of the sector and the region.
 The dissertation, as well as other modules at level 6, encourages students to further develop established techniques of analysis and to make use of scholarly reviews and primary sources, using techniques previously explored in their studies.
 The course presents the opportunity to gain an early-years qualification that is ‘Full and Relevant’, which will enable you to be counted in ratios in early-years settings.
+This course will enable you to continue your studies in careers such as teaching, play therapy and family support.

 Although the course is one day per week, it is classed as full-time and therefore there is a substantial amount of self-study required in order to be successful on this programme.
 You should prepare for between 16 – 22 hours of self-directed study each week on top of your normal attendance at College.